Batiks hanging to dry at Batikworkshop owned by Wan Azhar,

 On our second day we visited the Batikworkshop owned by Wan Azhar.
 Up on arrival we only encounter one employe still handeling the cap, En Fuad, and one taking care of the wax, Awang.
 All others went off to fish, which is not unusual here, most batikmakers are actually also fishermen.
 Actually fishing pays better than making Batik, but you cannot always fish or make batik, so the combination works great.

-At Batikworkshop Wan Azhar we encounter the discharge technique, new for me, but used from the 1990’s according to Maryam, maybe earlier.
+At Batikworkshop Wan Azhar we encounter the discharge technique, new for me, but used from the 1990’s, maybe earlier.
 I also heard it was/is used on Java.
 I never saw it before or realized it was made with wax resist since it is batik in reverse.
 The cloth is fully dyed first, then stamped with wax.
 In a bleaching agent the colour is removed again, keeping only the colour under the wax lines.
 It seems to be much afford, but the effect is pretty stunning and unique.
 Not the most sustainable way to make Batik, using bleach and something called ‘ACL China’.
 It is done because here the to fully cover the cloth with wax seems like a waste, while on fact the wax can be re-used.
 Curious to find out more about it.

 Bapak En Fuad working on Batik discharge